Head of Research Group

 Sana Tirgani has a master´s degree in Analytical Chemistry from Uppsala University.
-She worked as Laboratory engineer at Fresenius Kabi Brunna and currently, she is working as laboratory technician in pharmaceutical physical chemistry group at Uppsala University.
+She worked as Laboratory engineer at Fresenius Kabi Brunna and currently, she is working as lecturer in pharmaceutical physical chemistry group at Uppsala University.
 Her research is mainly focused on the development of novel in vitro methods to facilitate and improve the transport of the drug delivery system.
 She is specifically investigating and trying to understand how the structure and dynamics of the microgel in a crosslinked network will affect the transport and release properties of the drugs.
 The more understanding of the material will open up the opportunity to tailor the functionalities and the physicochemical properties of the in vitro drug release and drug-loading from a crosslinked microgel.

 This research is conducted with a wide range of analytical methods such as laser scattering, spectroscopy and microscopy techniques.

 Johan Gråsjö is senior research engineer at the Department of Medicinal Chemistry and is also connected to the Department of Pharmaceutical Bioscience.
 He received his PhD degree in engineering physics at Uppsala University in 2013.
 In the thesis, aqueous solutions and moist materials were studied using soft X-ray and impedance spectroscopic methods.
 During the years as an employee at the Department of Pharmacy and later at the Department of Medicinal Chemistry, he has had a supporting function for researchers and PhD-students.
 This support has mainly concerned statistical issues, programming (data collection, data processing and calculations), instrument development, mathematical issues and mathematical modelling.
 Since 2020, he has been responsible for the maintenance and development of a small-angle X-ray scattering instrument (SAXS).

 In later years, he has been involved in various projects such as: